-Travel and staff costs for participation of peers in the onsite peer reviews can be covered.
-For peers from Interreg Europe running projects these costs can be claimed through their project.
-Otherwise, the Policy Learning Platform can cover these costs.
+The Policy Learning Platform can cover travel and staff costs for participation of peers in the onsite peer reviews.
 Travel and accommodation costs can be claimed within certain ceilings.
 A Flat Daily Allowance (FDA) of EUR 350 can also be requested by the peer's organisation for up to three working days.